 At the same time, I joined Toastmasters, I learned that I was accepted as a New Speaker for IIEX Europe.
 This means I had to research, prepare, and present a 15-minute talk to participants looking for “what’s new in the world of marketing insights.”
 The subject I submitted was, Virtual Reality Gives Business People Super Powers.
 What had I gotten myself into?!
 This was now Go Time.
 I was lucky enough to get an amazing mentor from my Toastmasters club, Pam Koon.
 She immediately scheduled me to speak at every club event, including the other Toastmaster Clubs in the area.

 *Insert movie montage here*

-Without further adeu, here is what I’ve learned.
+Without further adieu, here is what I’ve learned.

 What I Learned from Giving 6 Toastmaster Talks in 2 Months

-After all the preparation, I was able to rock my presentation at IIEX Europe in Amsterdam.
-I receieved some great questions from the audience on how virtual reality gives people supoer powers.
-Those who attended were empowerd by the technology.
+After all the preparation, I rocked my presentation at IIEX Europe.
+I received some great questions from the audience about how virtual reality gives people superpowers.
+Those who attended were empowered by the technology.